Glass recycling plant

 The single-stream recycling effectively increases glass recycling rates.
 However, it also creates large quantities of broken glass mixed with MRF residue.
 The non-invasive optical sorting process separates the glass cullets from the MRF residues.

 eCullet’s advanced technology processes the highly contaminated in-feed material to colour-sort the broken glass and remove contaminants such as ceramics, porcelain and stone, producing high-quality furnace-ready cullets.

 eCullet’s green, amber and flint recycled glass cullets are sold to O-I’s glass manufacturing plant at Portland, where they are used to produce new bottles.
 The new bottles are repackaged and sold to consumers, and the cycle repeats.

-The new facility will help reduce the use of virgin raw materials at O-I's Portland manufacturing plant, lowering the overall environmental impact.
+The new facility helps to reduce the use of virgin raw materials at O-I’s Portland manufacturing plant, lowering the overall environmental impact.
 It is estimated that every 10% of recycled glass used by the bottle manufacturing plant will cut down energy costs by 2%-3% and greenhouse gas emissions by 4%-10%.

 Headquartered in Perrysburg, Ohio, US, Owens-Illinois is the world’s biggest glass container manufacturer and owns 36 manufacturing plants across the world.
 The company has approximately 22,500 employees supporting operations in 21 countries.
 It has presence in China, Malaysia and Vietnam through joint-venture operations.